wboyz/javascript/README.md

   - [8.1](#8.1) <a name='8.1'></a> When you must use function expressions (as when passing an anonymous function), use arrow function notation.

-  > Why?
+  > Miért?
 It creates a version of the function that executes in the context of `this`, which is usually what you want, and is a more concise syntax.

   > Why not?
 If you have a fairly complicated function, you might move that logic out into its own function declaration.